Choose a debt mutual fund without breaking your head over it.

 When held for more than 3 years, thanks to indexation, the tax on debt funds can be significantly low compared to FD.
-More details on debt fund taxation is covered in this post.
+More details on debt fund taxation are covered in this post.

-Additional options for post retirement debt instruments are covered here:
+Additional options for debt instruments are covered here:

 A note on generic advice

 Common advice found in multiple places regarding investing in debt funds is to:

 match your intended investment horizon with the portfolio duration